sebastiankraska/quartz/content/index.md

 You are right: This is not impressive.

-Then you learn that the site is hosted on AWS and uses serverless technologies for the visitor counter, e.g. Lambda functions and DynamoDB.
+Then you learn that the site is hosted on AWS and uses serverless technologies for the visit counter, e.g. Lambda functions and DynamoDB.

 Still not impressed?